Someone-193/SNAPI/README.md

   **Please contact ```atsomeone``` on Discord for any questions or concerns!**

+# Multiple Versions
+  SNAPI Has 3 Versions.
+Exiled, HSM, and RueI.
+Each of these correlate to a different Hint management system.
+If your server has HSM, use the HSM build, etc.
+  This is useful for some of the configs for Server Hosts as they can control which Hint framework they want simply based on version.

 # How It Works
   Snake in SCP:SL (14.1 Public Beta) is client side and cannot be controlled by a server.
 How then did I accomplish what I did?